axoflow/axosyslog-docs/content/docs/quickstart/opensearch-helm/_index.md

     Forwarding from [::1]:8080 -> 5601
     ```

 1. Log in to the dashboard at `http://localhost:8080` with admin/admin.
-You will soon create an Index Pattern here, but first you have to send some logs from syslog-ng.
+You will soon create an Index Pattern here, but first you have to send some logs from `syslog-ng`.

 ## Set up axosyslog-collector